2010 Bank of America 500: Background

 Charlotte Motor Speedway, the race track where the race was held.

-Charlotte Motor Speedway is one of ten intermediate tracks to hold NASCAR races; the others are Atlanta Motor Speedway, Kansas Speedway, Chicagoland Speedway, Darlington Raceway, Homestead Miami Speedway, New Hampshire Motor Speedway, Kentucky Speedway, Las Vegas Motor Speedway, and Texas Motor Speedway.
+Charlotte Motor Speedway is one of ten intermediate tracks to hold NASCAR races.
 The standard track at Charlotte Motor Speedway is a four-turn quad-oval track that is 1.5 mi long.
 The track's turns are banked at twenty-four degrees, while the front stretch, the location of the finish line, is five degrees.
 The back stretch also has a five degree banking.
 The racetrack has seats for 140,000 spectators.

 Before the race, Jimmie Johnson led the Drivers' Championship with 5,673 points, and Denny Hamlin stood in second with 5,637 points.
 Kevin Harvick followed in third with 5,619 points, thirty-one ahead of Jeff Gordon and fifty-one ahead of Tony Stewart in fourth and fifth respectively.
 With 5,533 points, Kurt Busch was in sixth, twenty-two points ahead of Carl Edwards, as Jeff Burton with 5,496 points, was thirteen ahead of Kyle Busch, and forty-one in front of Greg Biffle who rounded out the top ten.
 Matt Kenseth and Clint Bowyer were eleventh and twelfth with 5,432 and 5,426 respective points.
 In the Manufacturers' Championship, Chevrolet was leading with 220 points, forty-one points ahead of their rival Toyota.
 Ford, with 141 points, was twenty-two points ahead of Dodge in the battle for third.
 Johnson was the race's defending champion.